Updated: Feb 23, 2022

 A few specifics of my struggle to see the face of God

-My kid is waking up every 15-60 minutes all night yelling as if she’s having nightmares.
+At the time of writing this, my kid was waking up every 15-60 minutes all night yelling as if she’s having nightmares.
 I’d been praying about it, but lately having some loss of confidence in that prayer.
 Maybe I needed a boost, a reminder of how many times prayer has helped us.
 I’ll get to that in a bit.

-My faith is not at stake.
-But, as another wave of turmoil comes in, my relationship with God has recently been respectfully under the magnifying glass.
+My faith is not at stake; but, as another wave of turmoil comes in, my relationship with God has recently been under the magnifying glass.
 And yesterday morning while praying, I told him I’m distraught, that I see the face of the enemy everywhere.
 But I’m worried about not really knowing God’s face.
 I told him I was worried about recent events and where they are taking us.
 I told him I just wished I could see him more.

 God reacted… all day